Abstract: Designing satellite constellation systems involves complex

 }

-to satisfy the space domain awareness demand in cislunar space.
-This demand
+constellation to satisfy the space domain awareness demand in cislunar

-profile can vary over space and time, making the design optimization problem
+space.
+This demand profile can vary over space and time, making the design

-challenging.
-This paper tackles the problem of satellite constellation design
+optimization problem challenging.
+This paper tackles the problem of satellite

-for spatio-temporally varying coverage demand by leveraging an integer linear
+constellation design for spatio-temporally varying coverage demand by leveraging

-programming formulation.
-The developed optimization formulation assumes the
+an integer linear programming formulation.
+The developed optimization formulation

-circular restricted 3-body dynamics and attempts to minimize the number of
+assumes the circular restricted 3-body dynamics and attempts to minimize

 @article{Patel2024,